leafycodes/first-responders-automated-accident-detection-and-response-system/README.md

 ## Contributors
 This project was developed by a team of five members, with each contributor focusing on a specific module.
-Collaborators will be added to the repository soon.
+Collaborators will be added to the repository soon. <br>
+Collaborators: @AnaghDas, @shubhub29